 Assumption #1: The Product is Perfect

-When it comes to launching a new service, assumptions can be your worst enemy.
+When it comes to rolling out a new service offering, assumptions can be your worst enemy.
 To combat this, define a process that evaluates your expectations to achieve better results.
 Regardless of the initial design, customer feedback and user experience could change the final service offering.

 Assumption #2: The Whole Team is On the Same Page